 1. Introduction

 Husserl classifies imagination as an intuitive objectifying act, by which he means a basic form of intentionality in which an object constitutes itself for consciousness in its originality.
 Just as perception is the original mode in which a real and actual object manifests itself (in its bodily presence) and memory is the original mode in which a past object manifests itself, so imagination is the original mode of intentionality in which a fictional object manifests itself to consciousness.
-As Jansen notes, this conception of imagination as an objectifying act or as “an act of disclosure” “radically breaks with classical modern accounts” of imagination (Jansen 2018, p.
-683).
-Or, as Sartre puts it, it decisively leaves behind the “illusion of immanence” (Sartre 2004, p.
+Commentators have highlighted the originality of this approach: this conception of imagination as an objectifying act or as “an act of disclosure” “radically breaks with classical modern accounts” of imagination (Jansen 2018, p.
+683); it decisively leaves behind the “illusion of immanence” (Sartre 2004, p.
 5; cf. Sartre 2012, p.
 133).
-In contrast to classical approaches that operate at the level of mental content or mental faculties, the phenomenological approach allows us to see that the imagination does not lack its (transcendent) object, as well as to appreciate the unique way in which an imaginary object shows itself.
 Husserl himself is fully aware of his originality in this respect.
 In the seminal lectures on phantasy and image-consciousness from 1904/05, he points to the lack of “the concept of objectifying apprehension” and the attendant confusion between the lived sensory content and the imaginary object as the main problems of earlier theories of the imagination (Husserl 1980, p.
 7).

-The intuitive, objectifying character of the imagination – or, as we will see later, the parallelism between imagination and perception (and memory) – is crucial for its participation in our achievement of truth (Jansen 2005, pp. 226-231).
-For Husserl, the alethic dimension of the imagination is centered on its indispensable role in the constitution of pure possibilities, and thus in the enactment of eidetic intuition.
+The intuitive, objectifying character of the imagination is crucial for its participation in our achievement of truth, or what we may call its alethic function.
+For Husserl, this dimension of the imagination is centered on its indispensable role in the constitution of pure possibilities, and thus in the enactment of eidetic intuition.
 He famously says, in this vein, that “fiction” is the vital element (Lebenselement) of phenomenology and the eidetic sciences in general (Husserl 1976, p.
 148).
-Certainly, the alethic function of the imagination is not limited to this purely theoretical contribution.
+The alethic function of the imagination is not limited to this purely theoretical contribution.
 From a phenomenological perspective, it is quite plausible to say that imagination makes our appreciation of modal distinctions possible in the first place, before any scientific interests and practices (Jansen 2020, pp. 293, 298).
-Moreover, imagination seems to be intimately connected to empathy, and this connection applies not only to empathy understood as our access to other embodied persons – even if it may not be the most primitive form of such access – but also to aesthetic empathy understood as our access to literary objects and fictional worlds.